-Several types of reporting are required to meet consistent, accountable and effective needs.
-Melbourne Water have different reporting and evaluation requirements than the other waterway managers, which reflect their separate accountability to the Essential Services Commission.
+The Victorian Government and CMAs produce a range of progress reports for the Victorian Waterway Management Program to meet the needs of various stakeholders.
+This helps ensure strong financial accountability and that agreed performance targets are met.
+Melbourne Water have different reporting and evaluation requirements than the other CMA waterway managers, which reflect their separate accountability to the Essential Services Commission.

 Delivery and achievements of these regional waterway management programs are reported through a variety of documents, including: